larsrh/website/topics/crdt/04-combinators.md

 This is similar in Factorio.
 You can set up a factory that takes in some base resources and produces some kind of product.
-Naturally, a factory itself can also be produced by another factory, since it itself is just made out of some base resources.
+Naturally, a factory itself can also be produced by another factory, since it is just made out of some base resources.
 A factory doesn't really care what it's producing, as long as it's got the recipe and sufficiently many resources.
 And it's guaranteed that the output will always be of the specified type.
 No exceptions (pun intended)!